 Summer Art Market Vendor Application

-Thank you for your interest in the Bainbridge Island Museum of Art Summer Art Market.
-We’re seeking regional artists and makers from the Pacific Northwest, both emerging and established, who create hand-made quality original art and craft that is locally-crafted to showcase and sell their work at an outdoor art market on four Sundays on the plaza outside BIMA in July 2023.
+Thank you for your interest in Bainbridge Island Museum of Art’s Summer Art Market.
+We’re seeking regional artists and makers from the Puget Sound region, both emerging and established, who create hand-made quality original art and craft that is locally-made to showcase and sell their work at an outdoor art market.
+The event will take place on the plaza outside BIMA over seven weekends in June and July 2024.

-The Summer Art Market will be located on the plaza directly outside the museum.
-The plaza is a lovely garden space with pathways and a water feature and is ideally located to entice daytrippers and locals to explore the market and find something special.
-The museum has a constant weekend audience in the summer from the walk-off and drive-off ferry traffic, and is the grand entryway to downtown Winslow’s businesses, the main street of Bainbridge Island.
+The Summer Art Market will be located on the plaza directly outside the museum and is ideally located to lure daytrippers and locals into the market and find something special.
+Located at the first intersection as vehicle and pedestrian passengers disembark the ferry, the museum has a consistent weekend traffic, and is the grand entryway to the main business district of Bainbridge Island, one of the region’s most popular destinations.
 The island and surrounding area also have a great community of artists and art supporters—it’s a special part of the character of Bainbridge Island.

-Opened in 2013, BIMA is located in downtown Winslow on Bainbridge Island in the heart of the Puget Sound.
+Opened in 2013, BIMA is located in just steps from the ferry terminal on Bainbridge Island in the heart of the Puget Sound.
 The museum’s mission is to inspire curiosity, wonder, and understanding by connecting people with the contemporary art and craft of the Puget Sound region.
-BIMA would like to expand on this mission by bringing artists and craftspeople, vendors, as well as live musicians to animate the beautiful outdoor plaza of our campus.
+BIMA would like to expand on this mission by bringing artists and craftspeople to animate the beautiful outdoor plaza of our campus and directly support the makers in our region.

-Please read the below event information before submitting your application.
+Please read all of the event information before submitting your application.

 Dates & Times